d0tTino/docs-/docs/cyberpunk-cookbook.md

 distraction from its core philosophical and political critique.
 The essential themes that pioneering authors like William Gibson, Bruce Sterling, and Philip
-K. Dick explored are no longer speculative fictions; they are documented socio-technical realities.1 The hyper-commodification of culture, the rise of an information economy, the blurring lines between human and artificial, and the ascendancy of corporate power over that of the nation-state are the defining features of our era.2 This manifesto, therefore, moves the analysis from the fictional matrix to the concrete architectures of modern control.
-The antagonist is not a rogue AI in a distant future, but the actually existing systems of "surveillance capitalism" that claim human experience as a free resource to be mined for behavioral predictions.4 The dystopia is not a far-off possibility; it is the mundane reality of algorithmic curation that creates personalized "reality tunnels," the erosion of privacy that chills dissent, and the platform ecosystems that enforce market dependence.6 The objective is to provide a clear-eyed assessment of the tools, tactics, and mindsets required to navigate and resist this concrete dystopia.
+K. Dick explored are no longer speculative fictions; they are documented socio-technical realities.[^arch-control] The hyper-commodification of culture, the rise of an information economy, the blurring lines between human and artificial, and the ascendancy of corporate power over that of the nation-state are the defining features of our era.[^cyberpunk-anxiety] This manifesto, therefore, moves the analysis from the fictional matrix to the concrete architectures of modern control.
+The antagonist is not a rogue AI in a distant future, but the actually existing systems of "surveillance capitalism" that claim human experience as a free resource to be mined for behavioral predictions.[^surveillance-cap] The dystopia is not a far-off possibility; it is the mundane reality of algorithmic curation that creates personalized "reality tunnels," the erosion of privacy that chills dissent, and the platform ecosystems that enforce market dependence.[^platform-dependence] The objective is to provide a clear-eyed assessment of the tools, tactics, and mindsets required to navigate and resist this concrete dystopia.
 We discard the fantasy of the future to better analyze the strategic realities of the present.
 2.0 The Ghost in the